 Note: Students transferring 48 or more credits towards their degree are waived from the following General Education and Bible courses: BIB 100, HUM 201, HUM 202, BIB 221, and BIB 222.
 Waivers for these courses are granted upon an official transcript evalution by ACU's Registrar.
-The waived courses, totaling 15 credits, can be fulfilled by transfer credit or elective credit taken at ACU.

-Secondary education students must demonstrate mastery in a content area.
-Mastery will be demonstrated by a 3.0 GPA in 30 credit hours of content area courses or a passing score on the state test in the content area.
+The waived courses, totaling 15 credits, can be fulfilled by will be demonstrated by a 3.0 GPA in 30 credit hours of content area courses or a indicates courses which count toward the 30 credit hours of content area.